 Note that a GPS feature is not built into the a1.

 Mirrorless cameras are not yet competing with DSLRs in the shots per battery charge spec.
 Still, their spec has risen high enough to be adequate for a significant percentage of needs, especially with a spare along.
 Highly convenient is that the a1 shares the Sony NP-FZ100 battery pack power source with many other recent Alpha series models.
 This relatively compact battery is rated for approx. 430 shots (viewfinder) or 530 shots (LCD monitor) (CIPA standard).
-Real-life use often exceeds CIPA ratings and dramatically exceeds CIPA ratings when shooting in continuous modes.
-Otherwise, 30 fps capture could consume a battery charge in 15 seconds of shutter release press while looking through the EVF.
+Real-life experience is that battery life usually exceeds CIPA ratings and dramatically exceeds CIPA ratings when shooting in continuous modes.
+Otherwise, 30 fps capture could consume a full battery charge in 15 seconds of shutter release press while looking through the EVF.

 USB PD (Power Delivery) is supported.